All Episodes

 I got apologized.

-So those of us in the media focused on Super Tuesday.
+Said those of us in the media focused on Super Tuesday.

-And I gave him one answer for all three.
+So anyway, he sent me three questions, and I gave him one answer for all three.

-And his questions were related to the kind of things that you'll hear on the audio sound bites coming up.
+And his questions were related to the kind of things that you'll hear on the audio soundbites coming up.

-You know, I just I chuckle at this.
+You know, I just, I chuckle at this.

 It's been 20 years, and the people in the drive-by media still do not know how and why I do what I do and what my main objective and focus is.